vlcekl/ds-crowdfunding/reports/final_report.md

 ### 4.3 Country of origin

-Another parameter that may influence the success of the project is the proposers country of origin, as investors can be home-biased.
+Anoter parameter that may influence the success of the project is the proposers country of origin, as investors can be home-biased.
 The following plot shows that there are significant differences between countries in terms of the funding success rate.
 However, it is not immediately clear, whether these are directly related to the country of origin or they are given by preference of proposers from different countries for different types of projects.
 These correlations will be analyzed in more detail later.

 ![](../reports/figures/country_success.png)